Dr Nigel Pleasants

 University of Edinburgh – Science Studies

-University of Cambridge – (HPS) (twice)
+University of Cambridge – History and Philosophy of Science (twice)

 University of Manchester – Politics (twice)